Pastrana Tapestries: Historical context

-The Pastrana Tapestries were already held in high regard for their accurate representations of weapons and armor for its time, and they also serve as a reference for important historical events, acting as accounts for what transpired during the time that Alfonso V reigned as King.
+The Pastrana Tapestries were already held in high regard for their accurate representations of weapons and armor for its time, and they also serve as a reference for important historical events, acting as accounts for what transpired during the time that Afonso V reigned as King.

-Alfonso V's conquest was part of the Portuguese expansion into North Africa, a continuation of the efforts begun by Alfonso V's grandfather, João I. João I previously conquered Ceuta, a coastal North African city in 1415.
+Afonso V's conquest was part of the Portuguese expansion into North Africa, a continuation of the efforts begun by Afonso V's grandfather, João I. João I previously conquered Ceuta, a coastal North African city in 1415.
 Alfonso V's expansion built upon the conquered lands Portuguese already claimed, and he sought to exploit more lands that could be economically profitable.

-Moreover, Alfonso V wanted to extend the power of Portugal's military further in North Africa, as well as the influence of the Catholic Church.
+Moreover, Afonso V wanted to extend the power of Portugal's military further in North Africa, as well as the influence of the Catholic Church.
 Strategically, both Asilah and Tangier are located near the Strait of Gibraltar, the link between the Atlantic Ocean and the Mediterranean Sea.

-In 1471, Alfonso V then began his conquest of the North African cities, first landing at Asilah and launching an attack.
-Alfonso V and his son João II, followed by the Portuguese army, surprised the town, leading to an intense battle and the Muslim citizens of Asilah trying to defend their town from the attackers.
+In 1471, lfonso V then began his conquest of the North African cities, first landing at Asilah and launching an attack.
+The king and his son João II, followed by the Portuguese army, surprised the town, leading to an intense battle and the Muslim citizens of Asilah trying to defend their town from the attackers.
 Ultimately, the Portuguese won and overtook Asilah, with numbers estimating to about 2,000 residents killed with over 5,000 captured.
 After they conquered Asilah, they set their sights on Tangier, and the citizens of Tangier were under the impression that the governor of Asilah would assist in the defense of their town; however, the governor was occupied with a war already with the Fez governor, resulting in him signing Tangier over to the Portuguese in a treaty.
 Upon hearing the news, the citizens of Tangier packed their belongings and left their town while the Portuguese army marched to occupy Tangier.